kalculos/miao/README.mbt.md

 # miao

-MIAO~ is a well-designed and general purposed I/O library with portable runtime support.
+MIAO~ stands for Moonbit Input And Output.
+It is a well-designed and general purposed I/O library with portable runtime support.

 It consists of `rt` (runtime), `fs` (filesystem) and `codec` (data encoding and decoding, possibly networking clients).
 We also targets Network I/O but, like other libraries, are under heavy construction and may change rapidly.